By: Dan Pino/Golf Canada

 Click here for a link to the full individual leaderboard.

-This year’s field for the World Junior Girls Championship, presented by Sargent Farms is highlighted by 11 competitors ranked inside the World Amateur Golf Rankings (WAGR) top 100.
+This year’s field for the World Junior Girls Championship, presented by Sargent Farms is highlighted by 11 competitors ranked inside the World Golf Amateur Rankings (WAGR) top 100.
 A full list of competitors including their WAGR position is here.

-Angus Glen Golf Club, which hosted the World Junior Girls Championship for the third time, is home to two 18-hole championship golf courses in Markham, Ontario.
+Angus Glen Golf Club, which is hosting the World Junior Girls Championship for the third time, is home to two 18-hole championship golf courses in Markham, Ontario.
 The North and South courses offer variety, beauty, and challenges.
 Angus Glen has been ranked as one of the top 80 golf courses in the world outside of the United States.
 It was home to the 2002 and 2007 Canadian Open and an official host of the 2015 Toronto Pan/Parapan American Games.
 The 2022 World Junior Championship will be contested on the South course.

 Additional information regarding the seventh annual World Junior Girls Championship can be found on the competition’s website.